ankaAR/bestiario5e/_creatures/androsphinx.md

 ***Multiataque.*** The sphinx makes two claw attacks.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +12 al ataque, alcance 5 pies, un objetivo.
 Impacto: 17 (2d10 + 6) puntos de daño cortante.

-***Roar (3/Day).*** The sphinx emits a magical roar.
+***Roar (3/Día).*** The sphinx emits a magical roar.
 Each time it roars before finishing a long rest, the roar is louder and the effect is different, as detailed below.
 Each creature within 500 feet of the sphinx and able to hear the roar must make a saving throw.

 First Roar.
 Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.